 Wondering where to find the best Christmas markets and events in Northern Italy?

-Click Here: Christmas Guide 2018 for Northern Italy – The Complete List of Christmas Markets, Events and Happenings
+Click Here: Christmas Guide for Northern Italy – The Ultimate List of Christmas Markets, Events and Happenings

 18. Bagpipe players called zampognari come out to play on the streets of Italian cities and towns in the eight days before Christmas.
 Although this tradition is stronger mainly in Southern Italy, we saw our own zampognaro on the streets of Vicenza in the North a few Christmases back.
 Dressed with a heavy cloak and with furs wrapped around his calves, he told us he was from nearby Asiago and when he found out that I am Bulgarian, to my utter amazement, he sang the most haunting Balkan folk song which brought tears to my eyes.